 After qualifying at a general practice firm in 1968 Malcolm was one of the first in his profession to gain an MBA by taking a full time two-year course at the Ivey Business School of the University of Western Ontario, Canada.
 Joining King & Co in 1970, he headed the investment part of the business for 23 years.
-In 1993 Malcolm restructured the asset management side of the business, which grew the properties under management from GBP 850 mn to the current level of more than GBP 8 billion when he retired.
+In 1993 Malcolm restructured the asset management side of the business, which grew the properties under management from GBP 850 mn to GBP 8 billion when he retired.